Out of the Blue (British band): Members 2023-24

+Concerts and performances

 Out of the Blue achieved two long-held initial goals by 2004.
 Firstly, in 2003, a performance at one of Oxford's largest venues, The Oxford Playhouse, and secondly, in 2004 its first visit to the Edinburgh Festival Fringe.
 The group gave a total of eleven performances at the Edinburgh Festival Fringe at C Venues's C-1 auditorium on Chambers Street, the first to only nine audience members.

 In the following years, following their success at The Oxford Playhouse, the group upgraded to the 1800-seat New Theatre in Oxford for their end-of-year performance.
 This concert has become an annual event for the group, usually in May/June of each year.

-Out of the Blue also currently perform at the Edinburgh Festival Fringe every year.
-Out of the Blue earned Fringe Sell-Out Awards for their month-long runs at the Edinburgh Festival Fringe from 2006 to 2009, and in 2010 the group opted to expand into the more impressive George Square Theatre (C Plaza) where they performed to over 8000 audience members over the course of their twenty-five show run.
-In 2011 the group worked with Pleasance Theatre, thereby achieving their fifth sell-out run.
-In 2012, the group moved to Assembly George Square Theatre and performed there again in 2013.
-In 2014 the group completed another sell-out run at the Fringe, where they performed twenty-five shows at Assembly George Square Theatre.

-Further afield

-Having toured the East Coast of America in 2003, the group visited the West Coast in 2004 and have continued to alternate their annual American tours between the two seaboards.
-During their 2005 tour of the East Coast of America, the group gave a guest performance at the finals of the ICCA South Regional Finals, held at the College of William & Mary in Virginia.
-The following year they competed themselves at the ICCA Finals at the Lincoln Center in New York, finishing second and so becoming the first group outside of the US to be placed in the top three.